kaueda/MySqlBashBackup/README.md

 ---|---------------|------------------------------------|-----------------------|
 1  | your database | user allowed to change the database| password for the user |

-If you're not sure how to do this you can have this:
+If you're not sure how to do this you can use this:
 ```sql
 CREATE SCHEMA IF NOT EXISTS `dbschema_info` DEFAULT CHARACTER SET utf8 ;